 The Upright® MRI is also the world's most non-claustrophobic whole-body MRI scanner.
 Patients can simply walk into the magnet, stand or sit for their scans and then walk out.
-Any site with a Fonar Upright® MRI scanner is capable of providing Open Sky® MRI scanning services.
 The magnet's front-open and top-open design provides an unprecedented degree of comfort because there is nothing in front of the patient's face except a large (42") flat-screen TV that is mounted on the wall.
 The default position for the bed is a tilt back of six degrees that minimizes patient motion.
-Special coil fixtures, a patient seat, Velcro straps, and transpolar stabilizing bars are also used to keep the patient comfortable and motionless throughout the scanning process.
+Special RF receiver coil fixtures, a patient seat, Velcro straps, and transpolar stabilizing bars are also used to keep the patient comfortable and motionless throughout the scanning process.